SMTAFE-Engineering/CNC-Mill-Docs/README.md

 ### Cooling
 #### Spindle coolant
-Controlled by a GPIO timer output from the VFD.
+12v bilge pump controlled by a Relay timer output from the VFD.

 #### Flood coolant
-3-Phase bilge pump
+3-Phase coolant pump
 Controlled via a 3-phase contactor currently wired to a manual switch.

 ### Ancillary